Updated 2014-04-13 11:38:02 -0400

 - Rich Text Editor suddenly stopped working: Some Windows users are running into a new problem with line breaks being lost when pasting into the RTE.
 Using "Paste" from the browser Edit menu or the right-click popup menu with some combinations of browser and word processor results in a wall of text with this version of the RTE.
 You should be able to retain formatting by using the keyboard shortcuts "ctrl-C" and "ctrl-V" to copy and paste your text.
 Alternately, Chrome seems to work regardless of the paste method.

-- Title of first chapter doesn't appear until chapter 2 is posted: Ticking "This work has multiple chapters" allows you to enter a title for chapter 1, but it won't be visible on the work until chapter 2 is posted.
-Additionally, the boxes to enter a summary and beginning and/or end notes for chapter 1 won't appear until chapter 2 is posted.
+- Can't add chapter notes and summary for first chapter: The boxes to enter a summary and beginning and/or end notes for chapter 1 won't appear until chapter 2 is posted.
 (The summary and notes boxes on the work posting form are for the entire work.
 In particular this means that any end notes entered here will be work end notes, attached to the end of the last chapter of the work.)

 Editing Work Data